 In January 2005, the Company issued 66,666 shares of restricted common stock at \$0.45 per share to an accredited individual investor under a consulting agreement for investor relations services to the Company.
-The fair value of the transaction of \$30,000 was recorded as deferred compensation and presented as an offset to additional paid-in capital in the accompanying consolidated financial statements.
+The fair value of the transaction of \$30,000 was recorded as deferred compensation and presented as an statements.
 Such amount is being amortized to expense over the six month term of the agreement.
 At March 31, 2005, \$15,000 of such amount remained unamortized.
 This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act of 1933.